xeBuz/Flask-Validator/docs/usage.rst

 ====================

-Basic usage.
-I strongly recommend the validation using the SQLAlchemy special  directive_ ``__declare_last__``, it occurs after mappings are assumed to be completed and the ‘configure’ step has finished.
+The most performant way to set up your validations is uring the SQLAlchemy special  directive_ ``__declare_last__``, it occurs after mappings are assumed to be completed and the ‘configure’ step has finished.
+With this method, you will create the event one tine, just before the class creation.

 The only required argument is the Column to validate.